etorres/opengateway/README.md

 ## TO-DO list

 1. Add more method to the class OgExpectationInitializer (POST, PUT, DELETE).
+2. Test conversion in BaseRestService.
-2. Complete the classes: SecureRestServer and WebSocketsServer.
+3. Complete the classes: SecureRestServer and WebSocketsServer.
-3. Include two load-balancing connectors: a) Netflix Eureka-Ribbon; and b) Baker Street (HAProxy-based client side load balancer).
+4. Include two load-balancing connectors: a) Netflix Eureka-Ribbon; and b) Baker Street (HAProxy-based client side load balancer).